julieeckstrom/julieeckstrom.github.io/_pages/home.md

 <section class="home-section" id="about">
 	<h3>What I Do</h3>
-	<div class="display">Design with empathy and organization</div>
+	<div class="display-2 dark">Design with empathy and organization</div>
-	<p>Feel the deep needs of all beings.
+	<p class="blurb">Feel the deep needs of all beings.
 Have an extreme eye for patterns to sensemake through structuring.
 Talk about the work through the lense of how it makes living better.
 Focus on positivity, laughter, and authenticity to spread joy throughout life, by design.</p>
 	<ul>
 		<li>Human-Robot Interaction</li>
 		<li>Interaction Design</li>